Asian currencies seen withstanding Fed taper, rising slightly in 2014

 While weak currencies exacerbated import costs for regional countries during a time of tepid domestic demand, analysts now expect these to help boost exports in 2014 on the back of a stronger recovery in the U.S.

-"The export-driven Asian economies are showing some response to firming global activity and stabilising Chinese growth," said Helenius of Handelsbanken.
+"The export-driven Asian economies are showing some response to firming global activity and stabilizing Chinese growth," said Helenius of Handelsbanken.

 "The developed world still matters for the region's external demand, hence the firming trend in the imports of G3 countries is a clear positive sign for Asian exports this year," she said.